 Goals also rely on your industry/niche.
-Different industries have different demands, and hence, the goals are moulded accordingly.
+Different industries have different demands, so the goals are moulded accordingly.

 Whatever industry you serve, being a small business, it’s essential to focus on your industry-based needs and set up the best-fit goals you can quickly achieve through social media practices.

-E.g., For a health care industry, the prime goal is to spread brand awareness, build trust, showcase expertise in the industry, build relationships, etc.
+E.g., For the health care industry, the prime goal is to spread brand awareness, build trust, showcase expertise in the industry, build relationships, etc.

-However, the goals for Internet and Software firms can be lead generation, competitor analysis, drive customer loyalty, and brand awareness.
+However, the goals for Internet and Software firms can be lead generation, competitor analysis, driving customer loyalty, and brand awareness.

 So, the goals vary depending upon your industry.